sidevesh/Luminance/README.md

     ```bash
     flatpak install org.gnome.Platform//49 org.gnome.Sdk//49
     ```

-### Packaging for Flathub
-1. Ensure step 1 from "Release Workflow" is done and `version.txt` is committed.
-2. Run the packaging command:
-    ```bash
-    make package-flatpak-flathub
-    ```
-    This updates `flathub/com.sidevesh.Luminance.yml` with the URL, the new tag (which doesn't exist yet), and the commit hash of `version.txt`.
-3. Go into `flathub/` and commit the changes.
-4.  **Wait** until you have pushed the tag to the main repository (Step 5 of Release Workflow) before pushing this submodule to Flathub.

 ### Build and Install Locally
 To build and install the Flatpak locally for testing: